 We are committed to providing a quality legal service to you and to all our clients.
 Consequently, when something is perceived to have gone wrong or any client believes they have reason to complain, it is essential that we have an effective procedure to assist the early resolution of the problem.
 Only by doing so can we maintain the quality standards we have set ourselves and improve them by learning from what may have gone wrong and from what our clients tell us.

-There is a body called the Legal Ombudsman, an independent body that handles complaints about legal services.
+There is also a body called the Legal Ombudsman, an independent body that handles complaints about legal services.
 Their details are shown at the end of this policy.

 You can ask the Legal Ombudsman to become involved at the end of our internal complaints procedure, if you are unhappy with the outcome.
 The Legal Ombudsman has a helpline if you need to speak to them about how to make a complaint.
 Calls are charged at a local rate and will be recorded.
 There is no charge for the Ombudsman’s services.